The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 * Void Reaping
 * Cross Reaping > Lemure’s Slice
 * Communio >> Priority System
-* * If no combo, 50 soul and gluttony off CD use Gluttony and do Gibbet / Gallows
+  * If no combo, 50 Soul and Gluttony off CD use Gluttony and do Gibbet / Gallows.
-  * If no combo, <50 soul then use Soul Slice into Gluttony and do Gibbet / Gallows
+  * If no combo, < 50 Soul then use Soul Slice into Gluttony and do Gibbet / Gallows.
   * If in combo then use the combo action.
-After combo if you are sub 50 soul you will have to soul slice then Gluttony, otherwise Gluttony after combo and do Gibbet / Gallows
+After combo if you are sub-50 Soul you will have to soul slice then Gluttony, otherwise Gluttony after combo and do Gibbet / Gallows.
 * Finish spending Soul Slices and Soul after this sequence to maximize potion.

 Description:

 * The ideal time to enter Enshroud is after a GCD where your Arcane Circle recast is below nine seconds.
 The GCD you hit before you enter Enshroud is important because it will impact how the end of this rotation looks.
-* * You ideally want Arcane Circle to happen around XX5 on the clock.
+  * You ideally want Arcane Circle to happen around XX5 on the clock.
 If you opened with a first oGCD Arcane Circle then you will want to push it back during your first two minute window.
 You can do this by simply entering the first Double Enshroud a GCD later.
 * If you are looking to potion during this window, you ideally want your first Shroud GCD to be the unbuffed version of either Void or Cross Reaping.
 Your second GCD will be Shadow of Death, and this is where you will want to weave your potion.
 After that, you will want to use the other Void or Cross Reaping ability.
-* * The order of these first three GCDs only really matter when you are trying to min/max your potion timing.
+  * The order of these first three GCDs only really matter when you are trying to min/max your potion timing.
 Almost all double Shroud windows can follow this pattern and be fine, but some timelines or mappings may require you to Shadow of Death on the first GCD to maintain the Death’s Design debuff.
 * Your fourth GCD in this Shroud window should be Shadow of Death, and you will want to weave an Arcane Circle in between this period.
-* * It’s possible to rework this rotation and weave Arcane Circle in between the Reaping skill, but the timer is a lot more strict which could lead to unnecessary drift.
+  * It’s possible to rework this rotation and weave Arcane Circle in between the Reaping skill, but the timer is a lot more strict which could lead to unnecessary drift.
 (You will see an example of this when we discuss using Harvest Moon in this window).
 * After your second Communio, you have a few potential paths based on your current situation:
-* * If you are not in a combo, have 50 Soul, and Gluttony is off cooldown, use it after the Communio and follow up with Gibbet/Gallows
+  * If you are not in a combo, have 50 Soul, and Gluttony is off cooldown, use it after the Communio and follow up with Gibbet/Gallows.
-  * If you are not in a combo, don’t have 50 Soul, or Gluttony is on cooldown, then use a Soul Slice as long as it won’t overcap you, and proceed with Gluttony into Gibbet/Gallows
+  * If you are not in a combo, don’t have 50 Soul, or Gluttony is on cooldown, then use a Soul Slice as long as it won’t overcap you, and proceed with Gluttony into Gibbet/Gallows.
   * If you are in a combo, then you must use a combo ability here in order to maintain it.
 The window is tight, so don’t hesitate.
 Following that combo, if you have 50 Soul, then execute Gluttony, otherwise you will have to Soul Slice here, followed by Gluttony.
-  * * This can potentially drift your Gluttony further than it naturally drifts -- that is okay.
+    * This can potentially drift your Gluttony further than it naturally drifts -- that is okay.

 ### **Double Enshroud, Harvest Moon Variant**